Abiotic factors - Types, Examples and Responses

 Frequently Asked Questions (FAQs)

-2. How do abiotic factors affect ecosystems?
+Q: How do biotic and abiotic factors affect crop production?

-3. How do abiotic factors play an important role in the balance of the food chain?
+Q: How do abiotic factors play an important role in the balance of the food chain?

 Food chain is defined as the chain that is constituted by 3 to 4 trophic levels and each trophic level is occupied by organisms.
 Light plays a very important role in maintaining the food chain as sunlight is trapped by producers that are plants.